-The nine young performers represent half humanity in requesting support for changes that have been needed for too long: »We want to create a sympathetic, supportive society.
-We want to transform this system from the roots up and overcome its injustices and inequalities!« What are we still waiting for?
+In this way the nine young performers, representing half of humanity, request support for changes that are long overdue: »We aim to create a sympathetic, supportive society.
+We want to transform this system from the roots and overcome its injustices and inequalities!«

 Trigger warning: This play deals explicitly with violence against women and girls in a range of forms.
 If you require more detailed information in order to decide whether you will be able to watch the play, please contact firstname.lastname@example.org.